-E. STUDENT GROUP INVESTIGATIONS
+C. STUDENT GROUP INVESTIGATIONS

-1. Preliminary Inquiry
+Preliminary Inquiry

 Reported incidents of group misconduct often result in a preliminary inquiry conducted by fact-finding investigators.
-Interviews may be set up with the individual complainants, reporters, witnesses, and accused student(s).
+Interviews may be set up with the individual complainants, reporters, witnesses, and respondent student(s).
 If it is determined that there is reason to continue the fact-finding information, the case may move to a formal investigation and the group leadership (advisor, coach, president or captain) will be notified.

-2. Formal Investigations
+Formal Investigations

 - a.
 The fact-finder will determine the best method of information gathering.
 This may include a mandated group meeting or a series of individual meetings. - b.
-Students will be asked to sign an investigation participation form affirming the truthfulness of statements provided, their right to be silent, acknowledging they have the option to file a report with law enforcement, understanding that information provided may be made available to other individuals if they are alleged to have violated the

-- Student Code of Conduct, and that any attempt to disrupt or obstruct the investigation may result in violations of dishonesty or failure to comply violations of the Student Code of Conduct. - c.
-In the interest of full disclosure and to reduce the incidence of retaliatory behavior, the investigators will make every attempt to keep student testimony for group misconduct confidential. - d.
+Students will be asked to sign an investigation participation form affirming the truthfulness of statements provided, their right to be silent, acknowledging they have the option to file a report with law enforcement, understanding that information provided may be made available to other individuals if they are alleged to have violated the Student Code of Conduct, and that any attempt to disrupt or obstruct the investigation may result in violations of dishonesty or failure to comply violations of the Student Code of Conduct. - c.
+In the interest of full disclosure and to reduce the incidence of retaliatory behavior, the investigators will make every attempt to keep student testimony for group misconduct private. - d.
 Cell phones and any other technology may be collected during any meeting to avoid collusion and conspiracy but are not subject to search without student permission or warrant. - e.
-The fact-finder(s) may recommend interim action to the Assistant Dean at any point in the investigation. - f.
-Although participation in the investigation is optional, future membership in the group may be assessed on the student member's cooperation. - 3.
-For group related allegations, while under investigation, students in groups will: - a.
+The fact-finder(s) may recommend an interim action to the Assistant Dean at any point in the investigation. - f.
+Although participation in the investigation is optional, future membership in the group may be assessed on the student member's cooperation.

+For group related allegations, while under investigation, students in groups will:

+- a.
 Refrain from communication or behavior that could be considered retaliatory in nature, which is a violation of the Student Code of Conduct.
 Examples include, but are not limited to, sending intimidating or harassing texts, calls or emails; sending messages through other people; and making intimidating or harassing comments on social media.
 Retaliation against anyone involved in the case should be brought to the immediate attention of the Office of Student Conduct and/or Public Safety. - b.
 Keep all information related to the incident as private as possible.
 In order to protect the privacy of all parties, only speak with University officials who are facilitating the investigation.
-Any member or guest who are known to have facts of the incident (what took place before, during, and after the alleged misconduct) will be contacted for an interview. - 4.
-If the investigation determines that a group's culture or actions contributed to the incident, the group will be issued a list of initial Student Code of Conduct alleged violations and may include an Interim Suspension Notice, which will remain in place until the conclusion of the resolution process.
-While there is a general time frame for the investigation, there are exceptions that are allowed for extenuating circumstances.
-For example, a delay in investigation may occur if local law enforcement and legal representatives are not supportive of key individuals (the complainant and/ or and accused) participating in university interviews that could affect a criminal proceeding.
+Any member or guest who are known to have facts of the incident (what took place before, during, and after the alleged misconduct) may be contacted for an interview. - 2.
+If the investigation determines that a group's culture or actions contributed to the incident, the group will be issued a list of initial Student Code of Conduct alleged violations and may include an Interim Action Notice, which will remain in place until the conclusion of the resolution process.
+While there is a general time

-5. If it is determined that a group created a "hostile environment," defined as "Conduct of a sexual nature that is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the educational program" (WCU Sexual Misconduct Policy), they may be found responsible.
-There does not need to be a repetitive pattern for a hostile environment to exist; even one incident could be reflective of a group's culture.
+- frame for the investigation, there are exceptions that are allowed for extenuating circumstances.
+For example, a delay in investigation may occur if local law enforcement and legal representatives are not supportive of key individuals (the complainant and/ or and respondent) participating in university interviews that could affect a criminal proceeding. - 3.
+If it is determined that a group created a "hostile environment," defined as "Conduct of a sexual nature that is sufficiently severe, persistent, and pervasive to limit a student's ability to participate in or benefit from the educational program" (WCU Sexual Misconduct Policy), they may be found responsible.